Red-Hat-Developer-Games/eda-challenge/README.md

 **Bonus (Optional)**: If your application allows users to publish messages and to consume them with some kind of API or UI, it will be much appreciated for us.

+### Alternatives when you do not have a container engine

+When you development environment has not a container engine, and you cannot install one, then you have to deploy before to start your Quarkus application.

+The following resources could help you to install and run locally the following services:

+* Apache Kafka: Sample guide to install a cluster is available in this [quickstart](https://kafka.apache.org/quickstart)
+* Apicurio Registry: Follow the [instructions](https://github.com/Apicurio/apicurio-registry#readme) to install and run your local schema registry.

 ### Packaging and run the application